prediabetes self care

 Interval training can be applied to many activities, like walking, running, or cycling, with intense bursts followed by rest12.
 It improves heart health, blood pressure, and insulin resistance, and helps with weight loss12.
 Participation in a National Diabetes Prevention Program lifestyle-change program is highlighted as a healthy way for patients to lose weight and stay active.12

-Prediabetes exercise
+prediabetes exercise

 “Lack of time is reported as the most common barrier to regular exercise according to the Centers for Disease Control and Prevention.”12